The difference between Student Financial Services (SFS) and Student Awards & Financial Aid (SAFA)

 Student Financial Services (SFS) puts tuition fees on your Quest account and you pay your fees to them.
 The quickest and cheapest way to make a domestic bank payment is by online banking using your student number as the account number.
 If that isn't possible, they accept a certified cheque, money order, or a bank draft.
 They’re located in East Campus 5 (EC5) but The Centre can help you with many SFS-related questions.

-To make an international tuition payment, use the GlobalPay for Students.
+To make an international tuition payment, use the GlobalPay for Students, or CIBC International Student Pay.
 The service is convenient, cheaper than a traditional wire transfer, and posted quickly to your student account.

 The Centre and SFS can help you with: University Health Insurance Plan (UHIP), understanding your fees, late fees, financial holds on your account, Becoming "Fees Arranged", due dates and deadlines, Promissory Notes, payments, refunds, and tax receipts.